-• The Federal Reserve is on the brink of bankruptcy and this is due to their quantitative tightening policy.
+• The Federal Reserve is on the brink of bankruptcy and this is due to its quantitative tightening policy.

 • The Fed has been selling assets at a loss, and this, combined with increasing interest rates, will only make matters worse.